Phoenix (1973): Migrant Offshore Aid Station

 On 25 August 2014, the NGO Migrant Offshore Aid Station (MOAS) launched the Phoenix as a support vessel to aid vessels in distress in the Mediterranean Sea.
 Her inaugural mission continued until October 2014.

 The Phoenix is based in Malta and funded by Christopher and Regina Catrambone, who were inspired by an appeal from Pope Francis and the Lampedusa shipwrecks in October 2013.
 She is equipped with two Schiebel Camcopter S-100 unmanned aerial vehicles, dinghies and other life-saving equipment together with paramedics with the aim of saving migrants, refugees and other people in distress at sea.

-First mission
+First operation: 2014

 Her inaugural mission lasted from 25 August 2014 until October 2014.
 During her first mission, The ship responded to requests from local rescue coordination centres while cruising the Mediterranean.
 The running cost of the first mission was €2 million, the extent of the funder's budget.

 On 4 October 2014, while en route to Pozzallo, Sicily the Phoenix rescued 106 migrants in a rubber dinghy.

 On 19 October 2014, the Phoenix rescued 97 African migrants from the Gambia, Senegal, Guinea Bissau, Niger, Mali, Sierra Leone and Benin who had been at sea for 12 hours, after receiving direction from rescue coordination centre in Rome.